 a Filipino word that means “Living Room”

 Since then, Cinema Sala has expanded to feature-length screenings, master classes, and live performances.
-Each event is curated thematically, and through the workshop, filmmakers, musicians, artists, and audience members share a creative space to exhibit works-in-progress, receive constructive feedback from their target audience, and/or immerse themselves with craft-based lessons from our esteemed alumni.
+Each event is curated thematically, and through the workshop, filmmakers, musicians, artists, and cinema lovers share a creative space to exhibit works-in-progress, receive constructive feedback from their target audience, and/or immerse themselves with craft-based lessons from top industry professionals.
 Doubling as networking events, many attendees have gone on to find long-lasting artistic collaborations.

 In 2020, Academy-nominated director Ava DuVernay awarded Cinema Sala with their first grant, which "supports individuals and organizations that advocate for people of color and women of all kinds, with a special focus on community-building and creativity."
 Other grant-giving organizations that followed are The Sundance Institute, Cinereach, and the California Arts Council.